Extensive Benefits of Aquatic Therapy During Pregnancy

 A woman’s body endures many changes during pregnancy, the effects of which can cause many different physical ailments.
 Aquatic exercise can be extremely beneficial during this time.
 Not only does the water help relax and soothe aching muscles, it eliminates the uneasiness many feel when walking around.
 The buoyancy of the water can be rejuvenating, while increasing energy and flexibility and decreasing the risk of falls.
 These have all been cited as common benefits of aquatic exercise.
 Other medical benefits of aquatic therapy include:

 - Reduces swelling in the legs, ankles and feet.
-The hydrostatic pressure of water naturally increases circulation and decreases swelling in lower extremities.
+The hydrostatic pressure of water naturally increases circulation and decreases swelling in the lower extremities.

 - According to some studies, less fetal heart rate changes occur during exertion during water exercise than land exercise.